-Using stolen identities, fraudsters filed 47,500 fake unemployment claims
+Using stolen identities, fraudsters filed 47,500 fake unemployment claims in Maryland

-The governor said none of the fraudulent claimants in Maryland received payments, but a small number of legitimate people in need had their benefits frozen during the investigation.
+The governor said none of the fraudulent claims in Maryland received payments, but the benefits of a small number of legitimate claimants in need were frozen during the investigation.

-He said those people’s benefits will be reinstated, but he could not estimate how many people were affected.
+Hogan said those people’s benefits will be reinstated, but he could not estimate how many Marylanders were affected.

-Hogan told reporters the onslaught of fake claims appeared to use identities constructed from a huge cache of recent national data breaches.
+Hogan told reporters at a news conference that the onslaught of fake claims appeared to use identities constructed from a huge cache of information taken in national data breaches in recent years.
 As examples, he cited breaches at the Experian credit rating agency and the federal Office of Personnel Management.
+Personal data in Maryland’s unemployment system was not breached as part of the scam.

 The fake claimants posed as out-of-state companies seeking federal benefits of up to $600 per week under a process that allows claimants to self-certify job loss, rather than to have unemployment verified by the employer.